flavienbwk/book-devops/eng/README.md

 Added to these measurements is one I call the "**resilient collaboration trend**" (_resilient collaboration trend_ or RCT).
 It captures the essence of a DevOps initiative in my view: succeeding in continuous innovation while maintaining low technical debt and providing the most available service possible.
 The following factors are multiplied to total the value of the **resilient collaboration index** (RCI):

-1. Number of days since the software's creation (number)
+1. Number of days since the software's creation (number) ;
 2. Number of contributors to the software since its creation (number): These first two factors determine the company's ability to maintain software that is maintainable over time, easy to grasp and modify.
-That is, its ability to maintain low technical debt.
+That is, its ability to maintain low technical debt ;
-3. Number of successful deployments in the quarter (number): This factor determines the company's ability to innovate regularly, from code writing to production.
+3. Number of successful deployments in the quarter (number): This factor determines the company's ability to innovate regularly, from code writing to production ;
 4. Quarterly software availability in production (%): This factor determines the company's ability to provide a stable service to its users.

 We then observe and compare the trend of this index over time.
 It is this trend that can be compared to other projects.